8 Beauty And Health Benefits Of Lavender Essential Oil

 Depression And Anxiety

-A Korean study was done that involved patients who suffered from terminal cancer.
+A Korean study was done that involved patients who have terminal cancer.
 The patients were given hand massages using a lavender oil mixture, and it was found that it had a positive effect on the patients' depression and pain.
-There was another study involving postpartum women that showed lavender oil was able to bring down depression and anxiety levels without causing any adverse side effects.
+There was another study involving postpartum women that showed this oil was able to bring down depression and anxiety levels without causing any adverse side effects.

 IBS And Bloating